JuliaML/TableTransforms.jl/docs/src/index.md

 table = (; a, b, c)
 ```

-Now, let's choose a transform and check if it is reversible:
+Now, let's choose a transform and check that it is revertible:

 ```@example usage
 transform = Center()